hieusydo/Airline-Reservation-System/docs/queries.md

 ### View Agents

-List the number of tickets each agent has sold, sorted by number sold Extracting the top 5 sellers is done in python
+List the number of tickets each agent has sold, sorted by number sold.
+Extracting the top 5 sellers is done in python
 ```sql
 SELECT email,COUNT(ticket_id) AS sales